-- A skilled person (electrically) as set out in paragraph 10 above, or
+- A skilled person (electrically), or

 - A person (including the landlord) who has completed appropriate training as a PAT tester (see Annex C).